MIDDLE SCHOOL EXPLORER CLUBS

 WHY: Increased interest in career exploration is due to the Department of Education’s focus on the sixteen career clusters at the middle school level.

 WHAT: The Clubs offer an array of options.
-One popular choice features interaction with professionals from across several career fields, including Science, Technology, Engineering and Mathematics (STEM).
-Another option is to focus on one particular field, such as Law Enforcement or Fire/Emergency Services or any of the other career fields.
+One popular choice features interaction with professionals from across several career fields including STEM.
+Another option is to focus on only one specific career field such as law enforcement.

-WHEN: Clubs meet bi-monthly or monthly based on the choice of the participating organization.
+WHEN: Clubs typically meet either bi-monthly or monthly, depending on the choice of the participating organization.

-All programs include both in-school and out-of- school activities, plus hands-on experiences.
-Programs include sessions from the two Career Exploration Booklets designed to supplement the school curriculum.
-In addition, local Exploring Posts can provide mentors for the Clubs.
+HOW: All programs include both in-school and out-of-school activities, plus hands-on experiences.
+Programs include sessions from the two Career Exploration Books designed to supplement the school curriculum.
+In addition, local Exploring Posts can provide mentors for Clubs

 Frequently Asked Questions [FAQs]